-- Permanent teeth those are loose or moving away from one another.
+- Permanent teeth are loose or moving away from one another.

 Here is How Your Dentist Can Help You?

 Treating gum disease helps to improve blood sugar control in patients living with diabetes which helps in controlling the progression of this disease.
-Also good oral hygiene is important and also professional cleaning by is done by dentist help
+Also, good oral hygiene is important and also professional cleaning by is done by a dentist’s help.

 Diabetes Dental Health Action Plan

-First control blood sugar levels.
-Use healthy diet and exercise to help for controlling diabetes.
-Right amount of blood sugar helps to fight bacterial or fungal infections in mouth helping to provide relieve to dry mouth caused by diabetes.
+First, control blood sugar levels.
+Use a healthy diet and exercise to help for controlling diabetes.
+The right amount of blood sugar helps to fight bacterial or fungal infections in the mouth helping to provide relief to dry mouth caused by diabetes.

 - Avoid smoking.